Imperfect detectors for adversarial tasks with applications to quantum key distribution: Introduction

 This has led to growing attention to addressing imperfections in quantum devices, particularly in the context of QKD; both for realistic sources \cite{curras2023securityframework, arqand2024mutual, sixto2024quantum, zapatero2021security, curras2023security}, and for realistic detection setups \cite{fung2008security,lydersenSecurity2010,maroy2010security, tupkary2024phaseerrorrateestimation}.
 While this body of work constitutes a tremendous amount of progress towards implementation security of QKD protocols, it is primarily restricted to the entropic uncertainty relation (EUR)- and phase-error correction-based proofs.
 On the other hand, work \cite{marwah2024proving, arqand2024mutual} addressing imperfections compatible with entropy accumulation theorem-based proofs either assume qubit sources \cite{marwah2024proving}, or require bounds on quantities that cannot be easily related to physical device parameters \cite{arqand2024mutual}.
 Thus, it is important to develop methods that are more broadly applicable; both across proof techniques within QKD as well as for applications outside QKD.

-In this work we address the problem of imperfect detection setups with threshold detectors in a general framework, leaving the problem of imperfect sources for future work.
+In this work we address the problem of imperfect detection setups with threshold detectors by extending the idea of squashing maps \cite{tsurumaru2010squash,beaudry2008squashing,gittsovich_squashing_2014,zhang_security_2021,tsurumaru2008security} in a general framework, leaving the problem of imperfect sources for future work.
 Our framework, introduced in \cref{sec:proofTechnique}, treats imperfectly characterised device parameters equivalently to untrusted device parameters by `giving' the uncharacterised component to Eve.
 Thus, we reduce the analysis to a `worst-case' scenario with exactly characterised devices where existing techniques are applicable.
 Moreover, this approach naturally permits a controlled level of adversarial influence over the detection setup, thereby also proving security against bounded side-channel attacks.

 We emphasise that formally accomplishing this task is non-trivial as noticed in \cite[Section V.B.]{li_improving_2020} for the case of dark counts, and thus a rigorous analysis is needed.
 Furthermore, our framework relies solely on the intrinsic properties of the detection setup, without making any assumptions about the specific protocol in which the detection setup might be employed.
 Thus, we expect this to apply to adversarial tasks, in general.